Lab 5: Keyboard Surfin'

 If your implementation of ps2_read is working correctly, you should be able to compile your application and have it act identically to the keyboard_test version you tested in Step 3.
 If you run into any snags, please be sure to get help from us now so that you'll be able to hit the ground running on the assignment.
 Show us your working code!
 4

 Caution on adding debug code in timing-sensitive passages Back in lab1, you estimated how many instructions the Pi was executing (~400 million/second).
 Earlier in this lab, you measured the time of one cycle of the PS/2 clock.
 Work out how many instructions the Pi can execute in that time.
 Now consider a call to printf.
 Make a ballpark estimate of how many instructions are executed to process and output each character and multiply that count by length of the format string for a rough total count.
 Imagine adding a debug print statement to your keyboard driver after reading one bit and before reading the next.
-What would be the consequence if that printf call takes longer to execute that you have available?
+What would be the consequence if that printf call takes longer to execute than the time before the next bit is sent by the keyboard?
 To ensure you stay within budget, best to limit debug output to a quick jot of a few characters via uart_putchar.
 Keep this lesson in mind whenever working with code that has similar tight timing requirements.

 Using a logic analyzer to "snoop"